Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/sculpting/options.rst

 Show Brush
    Shows the brush shape in the viewport.
 Color (Add/Subtract)
-   Set the color of the brush ring when its particular effect is active Custom Icon
+   Set the color of the brush ring when its particular effect is active.
+Custom Icon
    Append an image file to the active brush as an icon.